nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 - 2a.
-No persons match the specified tags.
+No clients match the specified tags.

   - 2a1.
 PROperty informs the user that no matches were found.